SLIS Alumni Awards

 - The award may be used for continuing education and professional development purposes, including conference travel, registration and costs, workshop registration; tuition and fees for courses; additional professional certifications or memberships; and any reasonable professional development opportunities.

 - Applicants are required to complete a short profile about themselves and a narrative that describes their plans for the award and gives the selection committee some insight into their philosophy of and experiences in librarianship.
-Applications must be submitted to the S. Janice Kee Continuing Education Award here: https://www.surveymonkey.com/r/SJaniceKee_2019
+Applications must be submitted to the S. Janice Kee Continuing Education Award via an online form that will be available in early 2020.

-- Applications must be submitted to the TWU School of Library and Information Studies via the above survey link by March 15, 2019.
+- Applications must be submitted to the TWU School of Library and Information Studies via the above survey link.

 - The winners of the award will be announced at the annual TLA conference.